Cognitive behavioral therapy: History

-Philosophy
+Philosophical precursors

 Precursors of certain fundamental aspects of CBT have been identified in various ancient philosophical traditions, particularly Stoicism.
-Stoic philosophers, particularly Epictetus, believed logic could be used to identify and discard false beliefs that lead to destructive emotions, which has influenced the way modern cognitive-behavioral therapists identify cognitive distortions that contribute to depression and anxiety.
 Aaron T. Beck's original treatment manual for depression states, "The philosophical origins of cognitive therapy can be traced back to the Stoic philosophers".
 Another example of Stoic influence on cognitive theorists is the influence of Epictetus on Albert Ellis.
 A key philosophical figure who influenced the development of CBT was John Stuart Mill through his creation of Associationism, a predecessor of classical conditioning and behavioral theory.